LidaWangPSU/GAP/README.md

 Arguments:

-- `alpha`: log-scale quantity describing the ratio of sample size between stage-specific datasets, for example `log10(0.05)`
+- `alpha`: log-scale quantity describing the ratio of sample size of stage 1 over stage 0, for example `log10(0.05)`
 - `p_threshold`: p-value threshold used for clumping, for example `5e-8`
 - `random`: number of random non-significant SNPs used when estimating the prior, for example `50` or `100`